Ultimate Train Book Recommendations List for Kids

 The Transcontinental Railroad by John Perritano

-The Big Book of Big Trains by Megan Cullis
+The Big Book of Big Trains by Megan Cullis is another lift-the-flap book that we really like.

 Seymour Simon’s Book of Trains.
 Seymour Simon is a great non-fiction author for children’s literature.
 His books are written in a narrative and are full of big ideas for children to ponder after the book is finished.